 6. General Account Assets – The following information regarding the general account asset assumptions used by the company in performing a principle-based valuation under VM-21:

 a.
-Investment Strategy and Reinvestment Assumptions – Description of the asset investment strategy used in the model, including asset reinvestment and disinvestment assumptions, and documentation supporting the appropriateness of the model investment strategy compared to the actual investment policy of the company.
+Modeled Company Investment Strategy and Reinvestment Assumptions – Description of the modeled company investment strategy (before the comparison to the alternative investment strategy) , including asset reinvestment and disinvestment assumptions, and documentation supporting the appropriateness of the modeled company investment strategy compared to the actual investment policy of the company.

 b.
-Alternative Investment Strategy – Documentation that the model investment strategy does not produce a stochastic reserve that is less than the stochastic reserve that would result by assuming an alternative investment strategy. based on the limitations defined in VM-21 Section 4.D.4.b.
+Alternative Investment Strategy – Documentation demonstrating compliance with VM-21 Section 4.D.4.b showing that the stochastic reserve is the higher of that produced using the modeled company investment strategy and the alternative investment strategy.